-- Phase I: Identification of Department programs that require risk assessments. - Phase II: MC evaluation of 8 of 11 examples26 of risk factors provided by OMB27 and 2 risk factors developed by the Department28 for each program.
+- Phase II: MC evaluation of 8 of 11 examples26 of risk factors provided by OMB27 and 2 risk factors developed by the Department28 for each program.
 MC assigns a numerical rating of 1 (low risk), 3 (moderate risk), or 5 (high risk) for each risk factor.
-MC averages the ratings to determine the program's overall risk level.29 - The assessment is complete for programs that are identified as low risk. - The assessment continues to Phase III for programs that are identified as moderate or high risk. - Phase III: MC evaluation of three additional risk factors developed by the Department, which are combined with Phase II risk scores for each program. - The assessment is complete for programs that are identified as low risk. - The assessment continues to Phase IV for programs that are identified as moderate or high risk. - Phase IV: Responsible program officials complete a questionnaire developed by MC, which uses the same scoring techniques as Phases II and III, for nine risk factors.
-Phase IV scores are combined with Phase III scores.
+MC averages the ratings to determine the program's overall risk level.29 - o The assessment is complete for programs that are identified as low risk. - The assessment continues for programs that are identified as moderate or high risk. - Phase III: MC evaluation of three additional risk factors developed by the Department, which are combined with Phase II risk scores, for each program. - o The assessment is complete for programs that are identified as low risk. - The assessment continues for programs that are identified as moderate or high risk. - Phase IV: Responsible program officials complete a questionnaire developed by MC, which uses the same scoring techniques as Phases II and III, for nine risk factors.
+Phase IV scores are combined with Phase III scores. - The assessment is complete for programs that are identified as low risk. - The assessment continues for programs that are identified as moderate or high risk. - Phase V: MC evaluates a statistical sample of program payments and determines whether the error rate of improper payments exceeds the OMB threshold for programs identified as susceptible to significant improper payments.30